ViditKalani/Logistic-Regression-Result-and-compare-that-result-to-kNN-Classifier-Model-using-R/index.md

 1. PCA Analysis
 a.	[discussion and results of PCA Analysis]

-2. KNN Recommendation System
+2.	kNN Classifier Model System
 a.	[discussion and results of kNN]

-3. Logistic Regression
+3. Logistic Regression Model
 a.	[discussion and results of Regression Analysis]

 Results and Discussion: